 Section 31 didn't want the cure to be found.
 They tried to stop Bashir from finding it and tried to interfere when they thought he had.
 The Federation Council considered giving the cure to the Founders but voted not to.
 They could have offered to trade the cure for the Founders' surrender, but the Founders still believed they could win the war at that point, so it is highly unlikely they'd have accepted (though one can ask whether it would have hurt to try).
 It also should be noted that Section 31 used Odo as a carrier to spread the disease to the others.
 Odo had been a long time Federation ally who sided with them against his own people, and they not only infected him but tried to prevent Bashir from getting the cure.
 However, it was pretty clear that Section 31 did not intend for Odo himself to get sick.
 Sloan (of Section 31) might even have given Bashir the cure if he had been 100% certain that it would not be shared with the Founders the Federation was fighting.
 While Bashir obeyed Sisko's orders not to disclose the cure to the other Founders after he got it, one can understand how they wouldn't trust Bashir even had he made a promise to cure Odo and only Odo.

 In the episode In the Pale Moonlight, Sisko decides to enlist Garak to help in getting the Romulans to join the Federation in fighting the Dominion.
-Garak's plan is... morally questionable, to say the least, and causes Sisko to question what's more important to him: his values or gaining valuable allies?
+Garak's plan is... morally questionable, to say the least, and causes Sisko to question what's more important to him: his values or gaining valuable allies and saving more lives?
 In the end, Garak's plan works, and Sisko, despite reservations, decides to keep the truth a secret.